Document Type : Original Article

 Abstract

 Materials and Methods: In this experimental study, 36 rats were randomly assigned to six groups, each consisting of six rats: 1) control, 2) ketamine, 3) ketamine withdrawal, 4) ketamine withdrawal + BB, 5) ketamine withdrawal + MICT, and 6) ketamine withdrawal + BB + MICT.
 Rats in the intervention groups were administered ketamine at a dose of 100 mg per kilogram of body weight for 8 weeks.
-Following this period, ketamine injection was halted for all groups.
-Rats in the MICT groups exercised at an intensity of 65-70% of their maximum speed, while those in the BB supplementation groups received a dosage of 50 mg per kilogram of body weight for an additional 8 weeks.
+Following this period, ketamine injection was stopped for all groups.
+Rats in the MICT groups exercised at an intensity equal to 65-70% of their maximum speed, while those in the BB supplementation groups received a dosage of 50 mg per kilogram of body weight for an additional 8 weeks.
 Levels of iron (Fe), glutathione (GSH), glutathione peroxidase (GPX), and malondialdehyde (MDA), as well as the expression of ferritin heavy chain (Fth), ferroportin (Fpn), iron-regulating transferrin receptor (Tfr1), and solute carrier family 7 member 11 (SLC7A11) were assessed.
-A one-way analysis of variance (ANOVA) was employed for intergroup comparisons, and Tukey's post hoc test was used to identify differences among groups.
+A one-way analysis of variance (ANOVA) was employed for between-group comparisons, and Tukey's post-hoc test was employed to identify differences among groups.

-Results: Ketamine administration resulted in increased levels of Fe, MDA, and Tfr1, while decreasing levels of GSH and GPX.
-In the ketamine withdrawal + BB and ketamine withdrawal + MICT groups, the levels of GPX, SLC7A11, GSH, and Fpn significantly increased, in contrast to the reductions in MDA and Tfr1.
+Results: Ketamine administration resulted in increased levels of Fe, MDA, and Tfr1, while GSH and GPX levels were decreased.
+In the ketamine withdrawal + BB and ketamine withdrawal + MICT groups, the levels of GPX, SLC7A11, GSH, and Fpn were significantly increased, whereas, MDA and Tfr1 were significantly reduced.
 Ultimately, the combined group (ketamine withdrawal + BB + MICT) exhibited the most substantial improvement in these indices (p < 0.05).

 Conclusion: In summary, ketamine appears to increase oxidative stress and induce ferroptosis in the testicular tissue.
-Conversely, MICT and BB supplementation, both independently and synergistically (MICT + BB), can significantly ameliorate oxidative stress and the indices of testicular ferroptosis in male Wistar rats following chronic ketamine exposure.
-Overall, the results suggest a certain degree of synergistic effect from the MICT + BB combination.
-However, both BB and MICT independently can also effectively reduce the damage caused by oxidative stress and testicular ferroptosis.
+Conversely, MICT and BB supplementation, both independently and synergistically can significantly ameliorate oxidative stress and the indices of testicular ferroptosis in male Wistar rats following chronic ketamine exposure.
+Overall, although both BB and MICT independently can effectively reduce the damage caused by oxidative stress and testicular ferroptosis, the results suggest that combination of MICT + BB has a synergistic effect.

 Keywords